gabarnettjr/rbfinterp2/README.md

   * Install Anaconda
   * https://www.anaconda.com/
 ## Instructions
-After each step in these instructions, there will be an example of how to do it.
+After each step in these instructions, there will be an example.
 * Download and unzip the repository folder.
   * Push the green "Code" button and select "Download ZIP".
 * Open Anaconda Prompt.
   * Press the Start Button in windows, and begin typing "anaconda".
 It should pop up.
 * Navigate to the folder where you saved this repository.
   * cd C:\Users\gabar\gitRepos\rbfinterp2
-* Create a new folder for holding coordinates (nodes and evaluation points)
+* Create a new folder for holding coordinates (nodes and evaluation points).
   * mkdir randomCoords
 * Create a subfolder of the coordinates folder to store function values at the nodes.
   * mkdir randomCoords\smoothData